peterrenshaw/bigbox/docs/hack-bigbox-three-little-pigs.md

         tornado.ioloop.IOLoop.instance().start()

 The first little pig decided to use a really, really good webserver.
-It's called Tornado.
-"My REST api is going to withstand a torrent of slashdot hacks", said the first little pig.
+It's called Tornado. *"My REST api is going to withstand a torrent of slashdot hacks"*, said the first little pig.

 And so the pig built a nice little REST api server utilising all the technical resources that **[Tornado](http://www.tornadoweb.org/en/stable/)** has built in.
 That's right Tornado will run out of the box.
-And it works with Python 2.6, 2.7, 3.2, and the latest, the holy grail of **Python 3.3**.
+And it works with Python 2.6, 2.7, 3.2, and the latest, the holy grail of Python, **version 3.3**.
 It's great thought the first little pig.
-It's got, "non-blocking network I/O" and  "Tornado can scale to tens of thousands of open connections" and best of all it, "long-lived connection to each user".
+It's got, *"non-blocking network I/O"* and *"Tornado can scale to tens of thousands of open connections"* and best of all it, *"long-lived connection to each user"*.
 Just the things I need.
 And so the first little pig sat down and hacked, hacked and hacked.